Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Contracted (in certain case forms) full adjectives, which also should not be mixed with short adjectives: evil dog (from evil< злая), большо село (из большоэ < большое). Эти формы получили широкое распространение в говорах, главным образом, севернорусских.
 16

 These adjectives were reflected in the philological works of the 18th century poets A.D.
-Kantemir, V. K. Trediakovsky, M. V. Lomonosov, in the scientific literature XIX- XX centuries (for example, in the works of V. V. Vinogradov, G. O. Vinokur, V. M. Zhivov), are mentioned in educational and reference literature.
-An analysis of various points of view allows us to define truncated adjectives as a special kind of full adjectives (ascending to ancient nominal adjectives) used in the language of poetry in an attributive function.
+Kantemir, V.K.
+Trediakovsky, M.V.
+Lomonosov, in scientific XIX literature- XX centuries (for example, in the works of V.V.
+Vinogradov, G.O.
+Vinokur, V.M.
+Zhivov), mentioned in educational and reference literature.
+Analysis of various points of view allows us to define truncated adjectives as a special kind of full adjectives (going back to ancient nominal adjectives), used in the language of poetry in the attributive function.

 In the syllabic-tonic poetry of the 18th century, which took into account the traditions of syllabic poetry, truncated adjectives began to be used not only as a familiar element of the language, but also as a versification element, since this was required by a more strict rhythmic organization of the verse.
-In this regard, truncated adjectives could not carry a stylistic load and be used in works of different genres, although their Church Slavonic origin could give them a bookish character:
+In this regard, truncated adjectives could not carry a stylistic load and were used in works of different genres, although their Church Slavonic origin could give them a bookish character:

 Russian honor and heroic actions will be eclipsed,

 A.P.
 Sumarokov.
-Dimitri the Pretender.
+Dimitri the Impostor.
 1770

-To late XVIII century, attention to the genres of the middle style began to increase, interest arose in national culture, folklore stylizations began to appear (the poetry of P. Yu.
+TO end of the XVIII century, attention to the genres of the middle style began to increase, interest arose in national culture, folklore stylizations began to appear (the poetry of P. Yu.
 Lvov, Yu.
 A. Neledinsky-Meletsky, M. N. Muravyov), the language of poetry began to change.
-If V. K. Trediakovsky in his philological works spoke about the impossibility of using folk expressions such as “white tent” in the language of serious poetry, then Lomonosov already brought truncated adjectives closer to folk poetic constant epithets (such as a kalena arrow).
-It is interesting that short forms very quickly ceased to differ in terms of the source of borrowing (cf. “beautiful maiden”, “fierce sorrow” and “red Flora”, “fierce memories”).
-For example, in the language of folklore stylizations of the late 18th - early 19th centuries, both traditional folklore epithets are used for a quiet bright month, across the blue sea, and, undoubtedly, literary truncations of flowers are fragrant, delicate birds.
+If V.K.
+Trediakovsky in his philological works spoke about the impossibility of using folk expressions like “white tent” in the language of serious poetry, then Lomonosov already brought truncated adjectives closer to folk-poetic constant epithets (such as red-hot arrow).
+It is interesting that the short forms very quickly ceased to differ in the source of borrowing (cf. “red maiden”, “fierce grief” and “red Flora”, “fierce memories”).
+For example, in the language of folklore stylizations of the late 18th - early 19th centuries, both traditional folklore epithets of a quiet, bright month, across the blue sea, and, undoubtedly, literary truncations of fragrant flowers, gentle birds are used.

-A tit flew ashore
+A tit flew to the shore

-From the midnight sea
+From across the midnight sea,

 Because of the cold ocean.

-They asked the guest to come,
+They asked the guest if I was coming,

 A.P.
 Sumarokov.
-Another chorus to the perverted light.
+Another chorus to the wrong light.
 1762-1763

-godlike princess
+Godlike princess

 Whose wisdom is incomparable